upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 #### 1. Label your compositions

 Always label the composition in `metadata` for future selection.
 Composition names must match the DNS spec.
 Always including the full group name (as below) is a convention, not a requirement.
-There is a limit on the length of this name (63-character).
+The name has a limit on the length (63-character).
 The group can be omitted if the name gets too long, but each composition must have a unique name on the cluster.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1